pedromargolles/pyDecNef/README.md

-# pyDecNef: A framework for real-time fMRI decoded neurofeedback experiments with Python
+# pyDecNef: A framework for real-time fMRI decoded neurofeedback in Python
 sdfgsfdg